jadghamloushh/Splunk-Home-Lab/README.md

 ### Splunk Universal Forwarder

 The Universal Forwarder is a lightweight agent that sits on your machine and sends logs to Splunk.
-This is how it works in real enterprise environments — forwarders on endpoints, Splunk on a central server.
+This is how it works in real environments. forwarders on endpoints, Splunk on a central server.

 1. Download the Universal Forwarder from [splunk.com](https://www.splunk.com/en_us/download/universal-forwarder.html).